Skip to main content

 Overcrowding in HMOs

 Only a specific number of people are allowed to live in your HMO.
-Your tenants are allowed to have guests but you should ensure your property does not become overcrowded.
+This will be set out in your licence.
+Your tenants are allowed guests, but you must ensure the HMO does not become overcrowded.

 Overcrowding happens when the number of people living in a HMO is above the licensed amount.

-Overcrowding in HMOs is a serious offence and you can be issued with an overcrowding notice if the council believes your HMO is or is likely to become overcrowded.
+Overcrowding in HMOs is a serious matter.
+The council can issue you an overcrowding notice if it believes your HMO is or is likely to become overcrowded.

 Working out how many people can live in a HMO